Community Development Block Grant (CDBG)

-As part of the recently passed federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, the City of Bloomington and Town of Normal will be receiving a special, additional allocation of Community Development Block Grant (CDBG) funding for Program Year 2020-2021.
+As part of the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, the City of Bloomington and Town of Normal will be receiving a special, additional allocation of Community Development Block Grant (CDBG) funding for Program Year 2020-2021.
 These funds, referred to as CDBG-CV (Coronavirus), are granted through the U.S. Department of Housing and Urban Development (HUD) and are to be solely used to prevent, prepare for, and respond to the coronavirus (COVID-19).

 Public Outreach Analysis

 Public outreach for the jointly developed 2020-2024 Consolidated Plan began in Fall 2018 with the Citizen Participation Plan and continued through July 2019.
 It included a public survey, a stakeholder survey of government agencies and nonprofits, stakeholder focus group meetings, and two public meetings, one in Bloomington and one in Normal.
 The following documents take an in-depth look at the results of these outreach efforts from a regional perspective, as well as for Bloomington and Normal individually.

 An addendum was also prepared to examine the results of outreach conducted after the original survey window closed.